Stephen Smith (gynaecologist)

-Stephen Kevin Smith is an academic and health executive who led the creation of the United Kingdom's first Academic Health Science Centre at Imperial College London.
+Stephen Kevin Smith is a British academic and health executive who led the creation of the United Kingdom's first Academic Health Science Centre at Imperial College London.

 Smith was Principal of the Faculty of Medicine at Imperial College, London and Chief Executive of Imperial College Healthcare NHS Trust at its inception in 2007 then the largest such trust in the United Kingdom.
 Later on, he was Dean of the Faculty of Medicine Dentistry and Health Sciences at the University of Melbourne having been the Vice President (Research) at the Nanyang Technological University and Founding Dean of the joint Lee Kong Chian School of Medicine in Singapore.
 He was a founder of the Sino-Chinese biotechnology company, GNI Group Ltd.

 A gynaecologist by training, he has published over 230 papers on reproductive medicine and cancer and was awarded his Doctor of Science in 2001 for his work in Cambridge on the complex gene pathways that regulate the growth of blood vessels in reproductive tissue using gene network analysis.
 He was head of the Department of Obstetrics and Gynaecology at the University of Cambridge.
 He now serves on the board of Great Ormond Street, Children's Hospital, London and a range of biotechnology and digital analytics companies.